 Note: none of the information presented here is any form of this is legal advice to you or anyone else.
 Should you have any questions regarding your specific needs and circumstances, then you are encouraged to seek the advice of competent legal counsel.

-As a Sacramento lobbying firm, our experienced lobbyists cringe whenever we see sloppy new laws and Executive Branch Orders which create more questions than they answer.
+As a Sacramento lobbying firm, our experienced lobbyists cringe whenever we see sloppy new laws or Executive Branch Orders which create confusion and uncertainty.

-In this brief analysis we will look at Governor Newsom’s Executive Orders which raise issues of:
+This analysis looks at Governor Newsom’s Executive Orders in consideration of:

 – Separation of Powers Violations